prisma/prisma/docs/faq.md

 Prisma 1 officially supports both schema delegation and GraphQL binding as it exposes a GraphQL CRUD API through the [Prisma server](https://www.prisma.io/docs/prisma-server/).
 This API can be used to as foundation for an application-layer GraphQL API created with GraphQL binding.

-With the Prisma Framework, Prisma's query engine doesn't expose a [spec](https://graphql.github.io/graphql-spec/June2018/)-compliant GraphQL endpoint any more, so usage of schema delegation and GraphQL binding with the Prisma Framework is not officially supported.
-To build GraphQL servers with the Prisma Framework, be sure to check out [GraphQL Nexus](https://nexus.js.org/) and its [`nexus-prisma`](https://nexus.js.org/docs/database-access-with-prisma-v2) integration.
+With Prisma 2, Prisma's query engine doesn't expose a [spec](https://graphql.github.io/graphql-spec/June2018/)-compliant GraphQL endpoint any more, so usage of schema delegation and GraphQL binding with Prisma 2 is not officially supported.
+To build GraphQL servers with Prisma 2, be sure to check out [GraphQL Nexus](https://nexus.js.org/) and its [`nexus-prisma`](https://nexus.js.org/docs/database-access-with-prisma-v2) integration.
 GraphQL Nexus provides a code-first and type-safe way to build GraphQL servers in a scalable way.

 ### How to handle connection pooling for Prisma Client JS in serverless environments?